Duaringa State School: History

 Like the school building, the residence at Duaringa had a hipped roof with a matching central ventilation fleche, and was timber-framed and lowset on stumps.
-It consisted of a four-room core (two bedrooms on one side, sitting and dining rooms on the other), with an 8ft (2.4m) wide front (north) verandah, while a 7ft 7 inch (2.3m) wide dining verandah separated the core from a kitchen wing with a gabled-roof, which contained the kitchen (with stove recess), a store, bathroom and a bedroom.
+It consisted of a four-room core (two bedrooms on one side, sitting and dining rooms on the other), with an 8 ft (2.4m) wide front (north) verandah, while a 7 ft 7 inch (2.3m) wide dining verandah separated the core from a kitchen wing with a gabled-roof, which contained the kitchen (with stove recess), a store, bathroom and a bedroom.
 There was a separate outdoor earth closet (EC).
 The interiors were lined with wide tongue-and-groove (T&G) beaded boards, and the windows protected by timber, skillion-roofed hoods.
 The Duaringa residence is closest in form to a standard type that was built by the DPW from 1903 to 1914, but the fleche and the narrower width of the dining verandah are characteristic of its earlier date of construction.

 The school soon became the focus of community events.
 By April 1900, when the average school attendance was 73, a "Christmas-tree show and competition" was held in the school building, on Easter Monday night, to raise funds for wounded soldiers in South Africa (the Boer War).

 Additions were made to the school grounds during the early 20th century, including a playshed, for which a tender was accepted in July 1901; and fencing of the school grounds occurred in 1904.
 In 1911 a lawn tennis match was played between a visiting family and a local team "on the school court", and by 1933 the tennis court site (extant in 2019) had been completed, with the school committee holding euchre parties and dances to raise funds for the court and tennis equipment.

 Changes to Block A to improve light and ventilation occurred in 1934, when average attendance was 43.
 Annotations on 1934 plans indicate that the school building was rotated on the spot so that its front verandah faced east.
 Other alterations included removing the windows from the verandah walls; enlarging the area of windows in the end walls by lowering the sills and inserting new fanlights; and providing new window shades.
 This alteration to the end wall windows only occurred at the (now) northern end.
 A future extension of the southern end of the building, shown on the 1934 plan, did not proceed.
 The seating in the classroom was rearranged to face in two separate directions, so that the north and south windows were to the left of the students.
 These changes accorded with the philosophy of the time.
 From around 1909 windows were rearranged and enlarged to provide a greater amount of gentle, southern light into the room and desks were rearranged so that the light would fall onto students' left hand sides to avoid throwing shadows onto the pages; this presupposed that all students were right-handed.